 Read More: Best Army Movies of All Time

 10. Forrest Gump (1994)

 And now to one of the most accoladed movies of all time, which has Tom Hanks in it, ‘Forrest Gump’ has been bestowed with six Academy Awards, including the one for Best Actor in a Leading Role.
 And numerous other nominations and wins.
-The story revolves around Forrest Gump – a dim-witted yet prodigal and athletically sound man, who, despite facing all the bullying and banishing in his early years of life, becomes a celebrated war-hero and a ping-pong ace.
-The story of “becoming”, ‘Forrest Gump’ is a winner on many fronts and might have inspired a lot many.
-Only if one removes Tom Hanks from the equation, the movie becomes a monolithic, unendurable mess with no head or tail.
+The story revolves around Forrest Gump – a dim-witted yet prodigal and athletically sound man who, despite facing all the bullying and banishing in his early years of life, becomes a celebrated war hero and a ping-pong ace.
+The story of “becoming” ‘Forrest Gump’ is a winner on many fronts and might have inspired many.
+The movie becomes a monolithic, unendurable mess with no head or tail if one removes Tom Hanks from the equation.
 Regardless, Tom Hanks is the only person attributed to taking the movie to the zenith wherever it is today.
 To infinity and beyond.

 Read More: Best Cave Movies of All Time